SebastianBocquet/MiraTitanHMFemulator/docs/index.rst

                      {Habib}, Salman and {Lawrence}, Earl and
                      {Uram}, Thomas and {Frontiere}, Nicholas and
                      {Pope}, Adrian and {Finkel}, Hal},
-           title = "{The Mira-Titan Universe III: Emulation of the Halo Mass Function}", year = "2020",}
+           title = "{The Mira-Titan Universe.
+III.
+Emulation of the Halo Mass Function}", year = "2020",}

 Feedback, problems, questions